Earl of Limerick: Second creation

 The title was created for the second time in 1803 in favour of Edmund Pery, 1st Viscount Limerick.
 He was the son of the Right Reverend William Pery, Bishop of Limerick from 1784 to 1794.
 In 1790 the latter was raised to the Peerage of Ireland as Baron Glentworth, of Mallow in the County of Cork.
 He was succeeded by his only son, the second Baron.
 He represented Limerick City in the Irish House of Commons and was a supporter of the Union with Great Britain.
 On 29 December 1800 he was created Viscount Limerick, of the City of Limerick, and on 11 February 1803, he was further honoured when he was made Earl of Limerick, of the County of Limerick.
 Both titles were in the Peerage of Ireland.
-Lord Limerick sat in the House of Lords as one of the 28 original Irish Representative Peers from 1800 to 1844.
+Lord Limerick sat in the House of Lords as one of the 28 original Irish representative peer from 1800 to 1844.
 In 1815 he was also created Baron Foxford, of Stackpole Court in the County of Limerick, in the Peerage of the United Kingdom, giving him a permanent seat in the Lords.
 His great-grandson, the third Earl, was a Conservative and Unionist politician and served as Captain of the Yeomen of the Guard from 1889 to 1892 and from 1895 to 1896.
 He was succeeded by his eldest son, the fourth Earl.
 He died without surviving male issue and was succeeded by his half-brother, the fifth Earl.
 He was a soldier and also served as President of the Medical Research Council between 1952 and 1960.
 His eldest son, the sixth Earl, was a successful businessman.
 Lord Limerick also served as Under-Secretary of State of Trade from 1972 to 1974 in the Conservative administration of Edward Heath.
 As of 2014, the titles are held by his son, the seventh Earl, who succeeded in 2003.

 Another member of the Pery family was Edmund Pery, 1st Viscount Pery, Speaker of the Irish House of Commons from 1771 to 1785.
 He was the elder brother of the first Baron Glentworth.

 Some heirs to the earldom have used the title Viscount Glentworth as a courtesy title (instead of the "real" title of Baron Glentworth), although there is no such peerage.

 The family seat was Dromore Castle, near Pallaskenry, County Limerick.